GemmaButcher-dev/ms2/README.md

     Super Squad provides:
      * There is a restart button  in the game area on the homepage.
-     * On selecting the restart button a new quiz game is started from the firdt question.
+     * On selecting the restart button a new quiz game is started from the first question.

  8. As a player i want the quiz to be engaging and fun with relevant images and sound.